A CDS Option Miscellany: Introduction

 \section{Introduction}

 CDS options allow investors to express a view on spread volatility and give a wider range of payoffs than are possible with vanilla CDS.
 Index options are commonly traded: the reader is referred to \cite{Doctor07} for a discussion of trading strategies and hedging of index options.
 The market in the single-name options is not well developed, but the options are embedded in a number of structured products, for example cancellable single-name protection.
-With the standardisation of the single-name CDS and the move to central clearing, it is likely that single-name CDS options will become more relevant, in the same way that equity options have been around for years.
+With the standardisation of the single-name CDS and the move to central clearing, and the greater emphasis placed on hedging and CVA, it is possible that single-name CDS options will become more relevant, in the same way that equity options have been around for years.
 Accordingly, their definition and valuation merits study.